-This report on Clostridium difficile (C. difficile) infections (CDI) in California general acute care hospitals is the fourth by the California Department of Public Health (CDPH) and the third using information submitted by California hospitals to the Centers for Disease Control and Prevention (CDC) National Healthcare Safety Network (NHSN).
-Data were reported from January 1, 2012 through December 31, 2012.
-The data presented in this report are based on laboratory identification of CDI cases.
+This report on Clostridium difficile (C. difficile) infections (CDI) in California general acute care hospitals is the fifth by the California Department of Public Health (CDPH) and the fourth using information submitted by California hospitals to the Centers for Disease Control and Prevention (CDC) National Healthcare Safety Network (NHSN).
+Data were reported from January 1, 2013 through December 31, 2013.
+The data presented in this report are based on laboratory identification of hospital-onset (HO) CDI cases.
 Each case is categorized by whether illness onset occurred in a hospital or in the community.
-Hospital-related cases of CDI are identified as “hospital-onset” or “hospital-associated.”
 Hospital-onset (HO) cases are those for which the positive stool sample for CDI was obtained on day four or later during the hospital stay.
-Hospital-associated (HA) cases are HO cases plus cases in which a patient who was discharged from the same hospital within the previous four weeks is readmitted to that hospital with a new positive stool sample for CDI during the first three days of the current admission.
-For HA cases, the CDI could have occurred as a result of the recent hospitalization or could be related to other exposures outside of the hospital.

-New in this report, for general acute care hospitals (other than long-term and rehabilitation acute care hospitals), we provide the NHSN hospital-onset (HO) CDI standardized infection ratio (SIR), which adjusts for significant risk factors.
+In this report, for general acute care hospitals (other than long-term and rehabilitation acute care hospitals), we provide the NHSN HO CDI standardized infection ratio (SIR), which adjusts for significant risk factors.
 Risk factors found to be significant in predicting HO CDI incidence include the type of CDI test used by the hospital, if the hospital is affiliated with a medical school, hospital bed size, and the burden of community-onset CDI in patients admitted to the hospital.
 Adjusting for these factors provides for a more accurate comparison of hospitals’ infections.

-What’s in key findings?
-This document summarizes the key findings from this report including introduction, important results, and key public health actions and messages for the prevention of CDI.
+What is in this annual report?
+This document summarizes the key findings including important results, key public health actions and messages for the prevention of CDI.